Azure/AppConfiguration/releaseNotes/Microsoft.Featuremanagement.md

 ### Enhancements

-* Added a `Recurrance` option to the `TimeWindow` filter.
-This allows a recurring period when the filter will be on.
-Now you can enable the flag every day after 5 PM or perhaps on Fridays from noon to 6 PM. ([#266](https://github.com/microsoft/FeatureManagement-Dotnet/pull/266)).
+* Added a `Recurrence` option to the `TimeWindow` filter to support recurring time windows.
+This enables scenarios such as enabling the flag every day after five PM or enabling the flag on Fridays. ([#266](https://github.com/microsoft/FeatureManagement-Dotnet/pull/266)).
 See more details [here](https://github.com/microsoft/FeatureManagement-Dotnet?tab=readme-ov-file#recurrence-pattern).
 * Adjusted the built-in filters to optionally require a `LoggerFactory`. ([#386](https://github.com/microsoft/FeatureManagement-Dotnet/pull/386)).

 ### Bug fixes